 Plumbum: Shell Combinators and More¶

-Apart from shell-like syntax and handy shortcuts, the library provides local and remote command execution (over SSH), local and remote file-system paths, easy working-directory and environment manipulation, and a programmatic Command-Line Interface (CLI) application toolkit.
+Apart from shell-like syntax and handy shortcuts, the library provides local and remote command execution (over SSH), local and remote file-system paths, easy working-directory and environment manipulation, quick access to ANSI colors, and a programmatic Command-Line Interface (CLI) application toolkit.
 Now let’s see some code!

 >>> from plumbum import local >>> ls = local["ls"] >>> ls LocalCommand(<LocalPath /bin/ls>) >>> ls() u'build.py\ndist\ndocs\nLICENSE\nplumbum\nREADME.rst\nsetup.py\ntests\ntodo.txt\n' >>> notepad = local["c:\\windows\\notepad.exe"] >>> notepad() # Notepad window pops up u'' # Notepad window is closed by user, command returns

-Instead of writing xxx = local["xxx"] for every program you wish to use, you can also import commands:
+xxx = local["xxx"] for every program you wish to use, you can

 >>> from plumbum.cmd import grep, wc, cat, head >>> grep LocalCommand(<LocalPath /bin/grep>)